morgankenyon/OpenDataDisc/software/examples/28_kalman_filter/README.md

 We solve this with convolution.
 Convolution modifies one function with another function.
 In our case, we are modifying a probability distribution with the error function of the sensor.

+Kernel (which is an array) is slid across another array.
+This helps us calculate the probabilities at each time step.

+#### Integrating Measurements and Movement Updates

+How do we overcome the problem of losing information during a prediction?
+It's followed by an update step that incorporates the next measurement into it.

+* predictor correctors - a type of algorithm that makes a prediction, then corrects it.
+  * Kalman filter is a predictor corrector.

+* What does the likelihood function do?
+  * Computes how likely each position is given the measurement.
+  * It is not a probability distribution because it does not sum to one.

 ## Issues

 I'll document any issues and find and my resolution to them.